Stefan Schwab: 2014–15 season

 In June 2014, Rapid Wien bought him from Admira Wacker for just 400,000 euros and finally found one of its leaders in his person for the next three years.

 Stefan took his place in the Starting XI from the beginning of the season alongside Thanos Petsos making a perfect match together in the midfield for the club.
-Schwab at age 23 made overall 36 appearances scoring five goal and serving seven.
+Schwab at age 23 made overall 36 appearances contributing five goals and seven assists.

 Rapid Wien finished 2nd at the end of the league behind Red Bull Salzburg and reached the quarter-finals of the Austrian Cup.